miikaah/musa/README.md

 ### fix

 - fix: Do not allow duplicate indices in random find
-- fix: Make cover not jump
+- fix: Add timestamp to cover so that update works

 #### Cross platform